isisAnchalee/kelp/README.md

 Time spent: **20** hours spent in total

 **Note: While working on this project I experienced an extremely weird Xcode bug where my simulator was broken and refused to launch/synch with my code.
-It took in total about 7 hours to actually debug, which is why this homework assignment is so bare-bones. :(**
+It took a total of about 7 hours to debug, which is why the homework assignment is so bare-bones. :( Gomenasai**

 ## User Stories